jo7ueb/py-wallet-toolbox/test-analysis/ai_test_comparison_report.md

   - Alignment: 100.00%

 **Critical Issues:**
-  - [HIGH] Python test is missing verifications: user.updated_at, user.created_at, user.userId, user.identityKey
+  - [HIGH] Python test is missing verifications: user.updated_at, user.identityKey, user.created_at, user.userId

 **Differences:**
   - Verification count: TS has 4, PY has 0

 **Suggestions:**
-  - Add verifications for: user.updated_at, user.created_at, user.userId
+  - Add verifications for: user.updated_at, user.identityKey, user.created_at

 **Explanation:**